webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

     For 8 DIMMS, this would be BANK 7/8/9/10/6/5/4/3.
     * Once mapped make sure to remove `RestrictEvents.kext` under `Kernel-Add` and also delete the kext in your `Kexts` folder under `OC-Kexts`.

-# Extras
-## macOS Monterey Installation Notes
-### Required
-* Replace CpuTscSync.kext with TSCAdjustReset.kext
-    * Currently CpuTscSync.kext is incompatible with macOS Monterey
-* OpenCore EFI compatible with macOS Big Sur although recommended to upgrade to OpenCore 0.7.2 or newer and associated Lilu kexts for the latest support.
-    * OpenCore 0.7.0 and lower need to add boot-arg 'lilubetaall'

-### Tips
-* If you are on OpenCore 0.7.1 or lower, the macOS Monterey Installer may get stuck in a reboot loop and then fail to install.
-Modify your config.plist and change `SecureBootModel` to `Disabled` under `Misc-Security`.
-When the update is complete, you can change this back to `Default`.

 # Changelog:
 ## OpenCore 0.7.2 (2021.08.02)
 Bootloader / Kexts: